All Share (J203) = 112 197

 What are some of the risks of forex trading in South Africa?

-Some of the risks of forex trading in South Africa is High volatility, Leverage and Scams.
+Some of the risks of forex trading in South Africa are High volatility, Leverage, and Scams.

 Why is Forex trading in South Africa limited for individual traders compared to some other countries?